mohramadan911/Share-Pods-logging/README.md

     Since flannel is a system pod kube , we will run the following cmd , as no custom pod has been provisioned yet kubectl get pods -n kube-system

-Now we will run one deployment.yml for creating our ngnix pods
+Now we will run two (deployment.yml & deplyment2.yml) for creating our ngnix pods and share pods

 kubectl create -f deployment.yml (This will create number **Share** deplyment of 2 replica-pods with image_prefix=bitnami ,team=blue-team) kubectl create -f deployment2.yml (This will create number **nignix** deplyment of 2 replica-pods with image_prefix=nginx ,team=red-team)

-You can run the below command to describe the deployment and check if any issue
+You can run the below command to describe the deployment and check if any issue :

+kubectl get deployments
+kubectl describe deployment deployment_name

-(**Note** I faced an issue with pods status as it was showen pending , after drilling down i found out that I need to remove the taint from master node so i followed this work around by running this command :
+(**Note** I faced an issue with pods status as it was showen pending , after drilling down i found out that I need to remove the taint from master node so i followed a work around by running this command :

-kubectl taint nodes  mildevkub020 node-role.kubernetes.io/master-)
+kubectl taint nodes ubuntu node-role.kubernetes.io/master-)

-Now please run : kubectl get pods --------- it should shows two nginx pods with Running status
+Now please run :

+kubectl get pods --------- it should shows 2 nginx pods and 2 share pods with Running status

+we can can list the all pod labels using this command. kubectl get pods --show-labels